 Read the Ethamolin (ethanolamine oleate) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about ethanolamine oleate (Ethamolin)?

 You should not use this medication if you are allergic to ethanolamine oleate or oleic acid (oleo).

 Ethanolamine oleate will not treat any underlying liver disease.

-Before receiving this medication, tell your doctor if you have kidney disease, or heart disease, or lung disease.
-If you have any of these conditions, you may need dose adjustments or special tests during treatment.
+If possible before receiving this medication, tell your doctor if you have kidney disease, heart disease, or lung disease.

 Serious side effects of ethanolamine oleate include severe pain or burning in your upper stomach, stabbing chest pain, feeling short of breath, fever, chills, cough with yellow or green mucus, or cough or hiccups (may be a sign of fluid buildup around the lungs).